sahadnk72/sahadnk72.github.io/_posts/2015-09-02-posting-into-fb-groups.md

 #### Description

-Update : It is found that this bug was already reported by <a href="http://philippeharewood.com/the-group-idphotos-endpoint-isnt-obeying-the-publish_actions-and-user_groups-permission-requirement/">Philippe Harewood</a> and fixed by Facebook even before my report.
-This is another example to understand how code changes must have caused the same vulnerability to reappear.
+<i>Update : It is found that this bug was already reported by <a href="http://philippeharewood.com/the-group-idphotos-endpoint-isnt-obeying-the-publish_actions-and-user_groups-permission-requirement/">Philippe Harewood</a> and fixed by Facebook
+even before my report.
+This is another example to understand how code changes must have caused the same vulnerability to reappear.</i>